 As an Amazon Associate, I earn from qualifying purchases.

-Once you realize how awesome it is to whip up fast meals in your air fryer, make sure you check out our Air Fryer Taquitos, Tortilla Pizzas, Air Fryer Meatballs, and Air Fryer French Bread Pizza.
+Once you realize how awesome it is to whip up fast meals in your air fryer, make sure you check out our air fryer calzones and other quick and easy air fryer recipes.

 Pro Tips/Recipe Notes

-- Some air fryers are so powerful that the top tortilla can “fly” off during cooking.
-You can weigh the quesadilla down with a metal trivet/rack, or hold everything together with a few toothpicks.
+- Some air fryers are so powerful that the top tortilla can “fly” off while making quesadillas in the air fryer.
+You can weigh the top tortilla down with a metal trivet/rack, or hold everything together with a few toothpicks.

 - Depending on the size of your air fryer and tortillas, cooking time may vary.
 Start checking on your quesadilla around 3 minutes.